cactusflips2020/Malachite/README.md

 - Node.js
 - npm (comes with node)
 - Chemical.js (installs when you do npm install)
+- Express.js (installs when you do npm install)

 ## IMPORTANT ❗
 - When it prompts you to login the username is mewingacademy and the password is looksmaxxing123